Former Google executive enters 2024 US Senate race to succeed California’s Feinstein

-LOS ANGELES (AP) — Former tech executive Lexi Reese announced Thursday that she is entering California’s 2024 U.S. Senate contest, adding another Democrat to a growing field of candidates that already includes several members of Congress.
+LOS ANGELES (AP) — Former tech executive Lexi Reese announced Thursday that she is entering California’s 2024 U.S. Senate contest, adding another Democrat to a growing field of candidates that already includes three members of Congress.

 The Google and Facebook veteran enters the contest to replace retiring Democratic Sen. Dianne Feinstein as a virtual unknown in the nation’s most populous state, home to 22 million voters.
 In her first run for office she is hoping to distinguish herself as an outsider — “a new candidate with a fresh message,” her advisers say.
 That would contrast with established politicians already in the race: Democratic U.S. Reps.
 Katie Porter, Adam Schiff and Barbara Lee.